 Rose had a strong devotion for Jesus and His Holy Mother and spent long hours praying before the Blessed Sacrament.
-With St. Catherine of Siena as her model, Rose fasted three times a week and offered up severe penances.
+With St. Catherine of Siena as her model, Rose fasted three times a week, offered up severe penances, and when her vanity was attacked, she cut off her beautiful hair, and wore coarse clothing.
+She frequently deprived herself of food, water, and sleep.
 As a result of her exterior mortification, she had interior mystical experiences as well as long periods of darkness and desolation.
 For fifteen years, she went through the "dark night of the soul."

 At age 20, Rose joined the Third Order of St. Dominic and and thereafter increased her penances as well as her good works.
 She moved into a small hut in her parents' garden and served the poor and the sick in a makeshift infirmary.
 Our Lord frequently manifested Himself to her, filling her heart with peace and joy, leaving her in ecstasy for hours.
 In her last long, painful sickness, this heroic young woman prayed: "Lord, increase my sufferings, and with them increase Your love in my heart."
-Rose died of a fever and paralysis at age 31.
+Exhausted from her many penances and austerities, Rose died of a fever and paralysis at age 31.
 She was canonized in 1671 by Pope Clement X and became the first American saint.

-St. Rose is the patron of: the Americas; Central America; embroiderers; florists; gardeners; India; Latin America; needle workers; New World; people ridiculed for their piety; Peru; Phillipines; diocese of Santa Rosa, California; South America; vanity; Villareal Samar, Phillipines; West Indies.
+Patronage: the Americas; Central America; embroiderers; florists; gardeners; India; Latin America; needle workers; New World; people ridiculed for their piety; Peru; Philippines; diocese of Santa Rosa, California; South America; vanity; Villareal Samar, Phillipines; West Indies.